Trailblazing retailers never stop looking for new opportunities to delight their customers with unexpected products, service and experiences.

 You can use Drive to make sure your marketing team, creative agencies, resellers, and other vendors are always working with the same up-to-date content.
 Drive’s sharing features and access controls make working with external partners simple and secure.

 G Suite helps us work better internally as well as externally, with our suppliers and vendors.

 2. Improve supplier collaboration

 At Made.com, growth is based purely on market demand, so speed is a critical part of the culture.
 To give the customers what they want, the company launches two new furniture collections a week.
-To keep their widespread team connected and on schedule with approvals and production, they count on Google Apps.
+To keep their widespread team connected and on schedule with approvals and production, they count on G Suite.

 You can bring your products to market faster by collaborating and sharing product designs, quality guidelines, KPIs and mock-ups on Google Drive.
 Use shared Google Sheets or Calendars to manage tasks.
 Crowdsource design feedback from employees, suppliers and manufacturers with Google+ and hold live online meetings with suppliers in Google Hangouts.

-We’re using Google Apps on a day-to-day basis.
+We’re using G Suite on a day-to-day basis.
 They make everything quick, efficient and very simple.

 3. Empower store associates for better customer service